nahobbs5/7-Zip-group-policy-deployment/README.md

 ```cmd
 gpupdate /force
 ```
-- Reboot the system
+- Your terminal will ask to reboot the system.
+Select "y".
 - Log in → confirm **7-Zip is installed** (Start Menu or Programs & Features)

 ---

-## 🔍 Step 5: Verify
+## 🔍 Step 5: Additional Verification
 Check applied GPOs:
 ```cmd
 gpresult /R